remake/remake-cli/README.md

 This is the Remake CLI, which you should use to generate a Remake application.

+The main framework is here: [Remake Framework](https://github.com/remake/remake-framework/).

+And you can find the available starter project repositories here: https://github.com/remake

 ## How to generate a Remake application

 **1. Install [Node.js (12.16+)](https://nodejs.org/)**